 Amateur Radio and Emergency Communications -- https://alertfind.com/amateur-radio-and-emergency-communications/Some basic info with links for further reading.
 (Warning: The primary website is commercial in nature and is not amateur radio related.)

 DEAD LINK as of 11/28/2018.
 Some helpful ideas on preparing a disaster preparedness plan.
-(Note: The primary website is commercial in nature and is not amateur radio related and is definitely not endorsed by AARC.
+(Warning: The primary website is commercial in nature and is not amateur radio related and is definitely not endorsed by AARC.
 This page on Disaster Preparedness, however, has some good info.)